GDelvoye/napoleon1806/README.md

-# napoleon1806
-aide-de-camp for Napoléon 1806 board game
+# Napoleon 1806 Combat Assistant

+This project is a web application designed to provide an aide-de-camp for the Napoleon 1806 board game.
+The tool allows players to calculate the probabilities of victory during combat, based on the number of dice each faction rolls.

+For more details about the game, visit [Napoleon 1806 on BoardGameGeek](https://boardgamegeek.com/boardgame/217934/napoleon-1806).